Authentication

 });

 In the trusted authentication method, a security token is required to authenticate users who request access to the embedded ThoughtSpot content.
-For trusted authentication, you will require an authenticator server or service, which can securely authenticate your application users.
+For trusted authentication, you will require a token request service, which can securely authenticate your application users.

 For more information, see Trusted authentication.